blond-in-blue/Chicken-Nuggets/Assets/Scenes/InGame/README.md

 * Start Button
 * Settings Button
-* Quite menue and its buttons
+* Quit menue and its buttons